egranata/aria/docs/stdlib.md

     *   `run()`: Executes all test cases added to the suite.
 Prints the result of each test and a summary of passed/failed tests.
 Returns the number of failed tests.

 ---
-# Built-in Functions
+# Built-in Values

-This section provides a reference for the built-in functions of the Aria language.
+This section provides a reference for the built-in values of the Aria language.

+### ARIA_VERSION
+A string representing the current version of the Aria language.
+It is usually in the format major.minor.date (e.g. 0.9.20251225 for a build of version 0.9 released on December 25, 2025).
+It is **not** a semantic version.
+It is **discouraged** to use the version number for program logic.

 ### `alloc(type)`
 Allocates a new object of the given type with a default value.